Four of Wands

 Final Words

-The Four of Wands is the social card.
-It denotes success and its effects on family, close relationships and friends.
-The card orientation tells you if the success is helping or hindering your social life.
+The Four of Wands is the ultimate social card.
+It denotes success and its profound effects on family, close relationships, and friends.